andrejtrindade/star-splore/posts/new_main.md

 **STAR SPLORE** itself is a regular PICO-8 cart after all.
 It can't fetch newer carts from the BBS automatically.

 The date you see on the top right of the screen is **STAR SPLORE**'s current version.
-This is the date when information was extrated from the BBS and from @NerdyTeachers' curated list.
+This is the date when information was extrated from the BBS and from NerdyTeachers' curated list.

 ## Offline